mrhoney81/pension_monte_carlo/instructions.md

 - **Uni costs/year** and **Gift amount** — Applied only to children who have "Goes to uni" or "Gets gift" checked.

 All figures are in **today’s pounds** (real terms).
 This is not financial advice.

+## Random notes

+- This assumes your returns can be modelled as if you're invested in a global equity tracker.
+- The Expected Real Return is defaulted to a 6% arithmetic mean to result in a realistic 5% compound annual growth rate, as simulations require a higher input figure to mathematically compensate for the 'drag' on returns caused by market volatility
+- The default 16% volatility  aligns with the long-term historical standard deviation of global equities, ensuring the tool accurately simulates the typical year-to-year fluctuations of the stock market.